God Doesn’t Want Us To Walk Alone

 Stephen Ministry Helps Provide Christian Care

-The first step was to send two lay leaders to learn the Stephen Series system for pastoral care so that they can establish and maintain Stephen Ministry in our parish while teaming with existing ministries.
+The first step was to send two lay leaders to learn the Stephen Series system for pastoral care so that they could establish and maintain Stephen Ministry in our parish while teaming with existing ministries.
 Anne Chambers and Penny Melton represented Saint Patrick Catholic Church at a mid-April 2016 conference in St. Louis, Missouri.
 They returned with the tools needed to direct the training of Stephen Ministers.
 The parish prayed for travel mercies and a fruitful outcome for our parish.
+The first cohort of Stephen Ministers were trained starting August 2016 through the end of February 2017.
+The Stephen Ministers were commissioned and started to take care receivers in March 2017.

-Does this sound intriguing?
+Does Stephen Ministry sound intriguing?
 Could this be a ministry that taps into your spiritual gifts and passions?
-Would you like to join others in laying the initial groundwork for this amazing outreach?
-Still discerning your call?
+Are you a caring and compassionate listener?
+Would you like to join others who have layed the groundwork for this amazing outreach?
+Are you a natural leader called to provide training for Stephen Ministers?

 I want to be a Stephen Minister!